kenjis/ci-phpunit-test/docs/RequestsToCodeIgniter.md

 If so, we can test the status code.

+## Output class has cookie data

+If so, we can test the cookie data.

 ## Way to reset CodeIgniter object

 To test singleton, we need a method to reset it.